Nicole Coviello

-Nicole Coviello is a Canadian marketing professor.
-She is the inaugural Lazaridis Chair of International Entrepreneurship and Innovation at Wilfrid Laurier University’s Lazaridis School of Business and Economics.
-In 2021, Coviello was recognized as a leading researcher in her field by Stanford University.
+Nicole Coviello is a Canadian-New Zealand retired professor of marketing and international entrepreneurship.
+She is currently a Visiting Professor at LUT Business School in Finland.
+Prior to her retirement, Coviello was the inaugural Lazaridis Chair of International Entrepreneurship and Innovation at Wilfrid Laurier University’s Lazaridis School of Business and Economics.
+Since 2021, Coviello has been recognized as a leading researcher by Stanford University, per the list of top 2% of academics, worldwide.

 Early life and education

 Coviello received her Bachelor of Commerce and Master's degree (technology management) from the University of Saskatchewan.
 Following this, she earned her PhD in marketing and international business from the University of Auckland.
 In 2010, she received an Honorary Doctorate in Economics from the University of Turku.